Information on African Geese - facts and pictures

 Please telephone 01938 554011 for availability of books or stock

 We are in the UK near Shrewsbury on the border of England

-We breed a limited quantity of pure breeds of domestic geese and Indian Runners, Abacot Rangers and Call ducks each year.
+We breed a limited quantity of pure breeds of domestic geese and Indian Runners and Abacot Rangers each year.
 We do not sell hatching eggs.